Iganacio/Hello-world/README.md

 I had never seen something so powerful, with so many possibilities and that I could study at home.

-At home, almost free.

-Like a God, but with a computer.

 If you want it you can do it, but that is the difficult thing.

 Everyone can do it.

 Few people really want it.

-In September, my 'stroke of luck': I was off work for 3 months and had money saved.
-So I go to study 60 hours a week.
+In September 2020 I start studying 60 hours a week.

 No 10.